MICROSOFT 365 AGENTS EXPLAINED: WHA AGENTS 365 MEANS

 AI Document Manager with Azure OpenAI for Paperless Offices

 Let’s be honest: most document management systems feel like they’re stuck in 2005.
-I decide to move to an paperless office and scan all my documents.
-I tried multiple ways to realize this but I don`t find the tooling where I say I feel comfortable with and it saves me a lot of work in storing and retriving documents.
+I decided to move to a paperless office and scan all my documents.
+I tried multiple ways to realize this, but I couldn’t find tooling that I felt comfortable with and that saved me a lot of work storing and retrieving documents.

 Document manager dashboard overview with AI search